jdisser/gitHackery/README.md

+What if you delete a file you later realize you needed or you make a change that doesn't turn out so good but you're many commits down the road from the horror of these changes???

-I created three text files and initialized git on the directory The files initially look like this...
+To see how to resolve this I created three text files and initialized git on the directory.

+The files initially look like this...

     file1.txt